Otter-Co/TurnSignal/README.md

 - A Toggle to auto-starting and closing the utility with SteamVR
 - A Toggle to use Chaperone Color instead of white (real time too!)
 - A Toggle To Link Opacity and Twist'ed-ness together, so it shows clearer the more wrapped up your cord is.
+- A Toggle to only display the Flower / Floor Overlay when the Dashboard is Open.

 All settings are saved between app sessions, and shouldn't need to be set every time its launched.